colindavison/colindavison.github.io/content/working_papers/measuring/index.md

 ---
-title: "Measuring Product and Process Innovation from 1980-2015"
+title: "Product and Process Innovation in the U.S. from 1980-2015 and Over the Firm’s Life Cycle"
 authors:
 - admin
 date: "2025-07-21T00:00:00Z"